aykutarda/aykutarda/Update Guide.md

 ## 1. Update Step By Step

-**If you have these files, delete the inside of this folder completely. var/lib/docker/volumes/aptos_db/_data**
+**If you have these files, delete the inside of this folder completely and continue with the steps below. var/lib/docker/volumes/aptos_db/_data**

 ```cd aptos```